Monday 24 March 1941

 After dark, the RAF bombs Sirte.
 The attack kills 15, with 32 wounded, including 2 German soldiers.

 Italian 633 ton freighter Nuraghe founders off Capo Pali, Valona, Albania.
-The cause of sinking is described as a "marine accident."
+The cause of the sinking is described as a "marine accident."

 Axis convoys have been getting through from Naples to Tripoli without many incidents.
 Royal Navy submarines know the route well, but so far they have had few successes.
 Today, the streak continues, as Royal Navy submarine HMS Ursula attacks a convoy off Cape Bon - but misses.
-As Rommel well knows, his success in the desert depends upon the successes or failures of the Royal Navy off Tripoli, so advances in coming days can be partially attributed to this failure.
+As Rommel well knows, his success in the desert depends upon the successes or failures of the Royal Navy off Tripoli, so advances in the coming days can be partially attributed to this failure.

 At Malta, the convoy that arrived on the 23rd remains in port.
 This requires constant patrols at full strength above the island.
 Coupled with the heavy recent RAF losses, this is imposing a strain on both the equipment and the pilots.
 The situation also is affecting the local population, who are cautioned to cease looting downed Luftwaffe aircraft - of which there have been many recently.
 Over the past two days, the Luftwaffe has lost 14 planes (almost all Junkers Ju 87 Stukas) while the RAF has lost only 6 or 7 - but the RAF has far fewer planes at its disposal than the Germans.